 Questions about NHLBI privacy policies should be e-mailed to the NHLBI Privacy Act Officer.

-Questions about NHLBI website privacy policies should be e-mailed to the NHLBI Web Manager.
+Questions about NHLBI website privacy policies should be sent to the Web Maintenance Team.

 Social Media and Third Party Websites